All Episodes

 Once again, here I am.

-Things rarely, if ever, and I think possibly never, go back to where they began.
+Things rarely, if ever, and I think possibly never go back to where they began.

-Anyway, good morning from the high deserts.
+right Anyway, good morning from the high desert.

 This is Coast to Coast AM.